smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 _Figure 5 - EMCO Authenication with external OATH2 Server_

-Detailed steps for configuring EMCO with Istio can be found in [Emco Integrity and Access Management](https://github.com/otcshare/EMCO/tree/main/docs/user/Emco_Integrity_Access_Management.md) document.
+Detailed steps for configuring EMCO with Istio can be found in [EMCO Integrity and Access Management](https://github.com/otcshare/EMCO/tree/main/docs/user/Emco_Integrity_Access_Management.md) document.

 Steps for EMCO Authentication and Authorization Setup:
 - Install and Configure Keycloak Server to be used in the setup.
 This server runs outside EMCO cluster